ncstate-sat/sat-utils/docs/db.md

 The second is a helper method that takes an envornment variable name and retrieves the connection string from the environment and calls the primary.

+Lastly, there is an Enum that explicitly defines the types.
+The current values are ConnectionType.SQL and ConnectionType.ORACLE.

 __install__

 `pip install --extra-index https://pypi.ehps.ncsu.edu sat-utils`